EduardoAve/Data-science-portfolio/README.md

 # 📊 Data Science Portfolio – Eduardo Avendaño

 Welcome to my Data Science portfolio!
-I'm **Eduardo Avendaño**, an Applied Mathematics senior student with a strong focus on data analysis, statistics, and programming.
+I'm **Eduardo Avendaño**, an Applied Mathematics graduate and aspiring data scientist with strong interests in statistical modeling, machine learning, and real-world applications of data analysis.

-This repository showcases a collection of projects that reflect my technical skills, analytical thinking, and passion for turning data into actionable insights.
+This repository showcases a selection of my academic and personal projects that demonstrate my technical abilities, creativity, and passion for data-driven problem solving.

 ---

-## 🧠 About Me
+## 👨‍🎓 About Me

+- 🎓 **M.Sc. in Data Science and Artificial Intelligence (2025–2026)** – Universidad Icesi *(in progress)*
-- 🎓 Final-year student in Applied Mathematics at Pontificia Universidad Javeriana Cali.
+- 🎓 **B.Sc. in Applied Mathematics (2020–2024)** – Pontificia Universidad Javeriana, Cali
-- 📈 Passionate about statistics, time series analysis, and predictive modeling.
-- 🐍 Skilled in Python, R, SQL, Excel, Power BI, and LaTeX.
-- 🚀 Seeking opportunities as a Junior Data Analyst or Data Scientist.
+  - 🏅 **Graduated with honors**
+  - 📝 Thesis: *Simplification and Analysis of the Dynamics of Happiness in a Complex System*
+- 🧪 **Researcher at Athabasca University (Canada)** – Mitacs Globalink Scholar
+- 🏭 **Data Analytics Intern at Harinera del Valle** – Focused on production planning and Power BI tools

 ---

 ## 📁 Repository Structure